Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/AngelRing.md

 # Angel Ring Projection Settings

 The Angel Ring effect for UTS expresses shine or luster in hair.
 This effect always appears in a fixed position as seen from the camera.
+Angel Ring requires:
+* Unity Toon Shader mode set to **With Additional Control Maps**.
-Angel Ring requires the 2nd UV in the meshes.
+* 2nd UV in the model.

 ![The head of a chibi-style character with feathered hair and cat ears.
 The head is oriented from three angles: side, front, and back.
 In each angle, two bright highlights appear in the same place on the left and right.](images/AR_Image.png)